LordWaylander/axum-web/README.md

 ##Todo :
-- add middleware post posts
+- add security user can modify / delte only this posts
-- no redirection in middleware, but send an error message
 - tests unit / func